Travel Postcard: 48 hours in New York on a shoestring

 Reuters correspondents with local knowledge show that bargains can still be found in the city.

-6 p.m. - Soak in the bright lights at Times Square where it always seems like mid-day under the mega-watt billboards.
-You'll get the rush of gawking tourists and perhaps see the barely clothed buskers, "The Naked Cowboy" or rival "The Naked Cowgirl."
+6 p.m. - Soak in the bright lights at Times Square, where it always seems like mid-day under the mega-watt billboards.
+You'll get the rush of gawking tourists and perhaps see the barely clothed busker, "The Naked Cowboy."
 You can buy discounted Broadway tickets for same-day performances at the TKTS booth on Duffy Square.

 7 p.m. - Grab dinner from a street vendor and sit at one of the seats in the "pedestrian plazas" in the middle of Times Square.
-Take in a sweeping Times Square view from the top of the red glass steps adjoining the ticket booth.
-Or eat at one of the many restaurants in the theater district, or low-priced regional eateries along 9th Avenue.
+Take in a sweeping Times Square view from the top of the red glass steps adjoining the ticket booth, or eat at one of the many restaurants in the theater district, or low-priced regional eateries along Ninth Avenue.

 8:30 p.m. - If you skip the theater, or later if you do catch a show, have a drink at the revolving bar at the New York Marriott Marquis in Times Square.

-10 p.m. - Enjoy panoramic city views from the "Top of the Rock" at Rockefeller Center.
+10 p.m. - Enjoy panoramic city views from the "Top of the Rock" Observation Deck at Rockefeller Center.